asnov/TONWallet/README.md

 Also, in accordance with the design, all animated icons are inserted, which brings the application to life.

 We also thought about the convenience of users - when importing a seed wallet, the phrase can be inserted completely, or if some of the words have already been entered, you can fill in the missing words from the clipboard.
 You can copy the wallet number to the clipboard from Main page.

+We're all about security - that's why we've made it so that no one can copy your Sidphrase: neither via screenshot nor via screen recording - it's impossible to do that.

+Multilanguage - currently English, Russian and Spanish are supported.

 ### Our shortcomings: